CloudLabs-MOC/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_03_Managing_Windows_Server.md

 In this task, you will use PowerShell Remoting to administer SEA-DC1.
 You will start a PowerShell session on SEA-ADM1, remotely connect to SEA-DC1, and then check and manage the status of the Application Identity service.
 This task will help you practice performing administrative tasks remotely using PowerShell.

 1. On **SEA-ADM1**, switch to the **PowerShell** console session.

-1. After copying the commands, please use **Shift + Insert** to paste them into the Command Prompt in the upcoming steps.

 1. In the **Windows PowerShell** console, enter the following command, and then press Enter to start a PowerShell Remoting session to **SEA-DC1**: